ParAlg/PLAID/README.md

-# PALID: Parallel Library for Asynchronous I/O Devices
+# PLAID: Parallel Library for Asynchronous I/O Devices

 This repository implements the external-memory primitives in [Scaling Parallel Algorithms to Massive Datasets using Multi-SSD Machines (SPAA 2025)](https://dl.acm.org/doi/10.1145/3694906.3743308).